-The University of Findlay graduates in mathematics have had excellent placement in their major or related field in recent years.
-In addition, the broad liberal arts education offered at Findlay will prepare you to excel as a mathematician and as a capable professional.
+A strong knowledge of mathematics and analytical thinking can be applied to nearly any career field.
+The broad liberal arts education offered at Findlay will prepare you to excel as a mathematician and as a capable professional.

 The Bureau of Labor Statistics provides information on the job outlook (through 2020) for many professions.
 Mathematics offerings include:

-Actuary - (Actuaries analyze the financial costs of risk and uncertainty.)
-Jobs expected to increase by 27 per cent from 2010-2020 (faster than average).
-Median annual salary is $87,650.
+Actuaries analyze the financial costs of risk and uncertainty.
+Positions such as this are needed in nearly every business.
+Jobs are expected to increase by 27% from 2010-2020 (faster than average).
+Median annual salary is $93,680.

-Operations Research Analyst - (Use advanced methods of analysis to help organizations solve problems.)
-Jobs expected to increase by 15 per cent from 2010-2020.
+Use advanced methods of analysis to help organizations solve problems.
+Jobs expected to increase by 15% from 2010-2020.
 Median annual salary is $70,960.

 *Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2012-13 Edition, on the Internet (visited June 13, 2012).